 Starting in 1964, the area now comprised by Mache-Chindul Reserve was targeted as part of an Agrarian Reform program aimed at converting unproductive lands into agriculture.
 Under this program, colonization was incentivized via the promise of legal land title for double the area that a colonist 'worked' (i.e. deforested).
 Colonists rushed into the area from neighboring Manabí province, where a majority of forested lands had already been converted to pasture.
 The colonization/deforestation process was allowed to proceed for several decades before the Ecuadorian government began to receive international pressure to conserve the area's Chocó forests due to their extraordinary levels of endemism (Dodson & Gentry 1991).
 Ecuador's response was to "erase" the agency that had made the land title promises and declare the 121,000-hectare area an Ecological Reserve in 1996.
-Most of the existing inhabitants, dispersed across the reserve in an estimated 80+ small villages, remain to this day (MAE 2005).
+Most of the inhabitants that arrived during the colonization process remain, dispersed across the reserve in an estimated 80+ small villages (MAE 2005).

 Landholders, with the exception of a small proportion that acquired their legal titles early on, have been told repeatedly by the Ministry of Environment that no individual titles will be given, but the Reserve's management plan affords a formalized, albeit vague "recognition" of the communities as a whole.
 This management plan, finalized around 2007 and now out of date (MAE 2005), is the area's only guiding document.
+Economic activities are severely constrained within reserve boundaries, with cacao and timber currently representing the two predominant sources of the cash economy that characterizes most remote rainforest communities.